 Changing the game, one pair of boots at a time

 We didn’t make the rule, but wearing a pair of Dr Martens instantly ups your cool factor.
 Young fashionistas and trailblazers all over the world have been making their own statements in a pair of Dr Martens since the brand first came into stores.
 Almost everyone we asked has had a fashion phase that included this iconic footwear and some still have their pair of Dr Martens.
-It comes as no surprise then that these cool shoes have made its way into the wardrobes of many celebrities.
+It comes as no surprise then that these cool shoes have made their way into the wardrobes of many celebrities.

 Miley Cyrus wore a pair of 1490s in Cherry Red Smooth for her Wrecking Ball video and the list of leading ladies in “Docs’ are equally impressive.
 Stars like Katy Perry, Jessica Alba, Gwen Stefani, Kate Bosworth, Emma Watson, Audrina Patridge, Whitney Port, Ashley Simpson, Pixie Geldof, Amber Rose, Chloë Sevigny, Drew Barrymore, Emma Roberts, Rachel Bilson, Harper Beckham and Taylor Momsen have all been spotted out and about with their own pair.
 The brand currently carries styles for men, women and children and a selection of work boots.